tibor-mach/markdown-cv/index.md

 `Jan 2022 - present`
 __Head of Data Science and risk, [Flowpay](https://www.flowpay.io/en),__

-- Leading the development of a ML-based models for Flowpay to enhance their financing products - risk models, customer targeting, automated business insights and recommendations for customers of Flowpay.
+Leading the development of a ML-based models for Flowpay to enhance their financing products: risk models, customer targeting, automated business insights and recommendations for customers of Flowpay.

-- Leading a data engineering and data science team responsible for providing data solutions for Flowpay end to end (infrastructure, data engineering, data science as well as associated CICD and DevOps practices).
+Leading a data engineering and data science team responsible for providing data solutions for Flowpay end to end (infrastructure, data engineering, data science as well as associated CICD and DevOps practices).

 `September 2019 - present`
 __Senior Data Scientist/Data Science architect__, [DataSentics](https://datasentics.com/)